 As the name implies, this personality is generally associated with demanding people.
 They are the take-charge types.
 They want what they want when they want it - and they want it now!
 In extreme cases they can be intimidating know-it-all's.
 Directors are generally not into small talk; they want the facts in order to make a decision as quickly as possible.
 If you try to get in the way of their goal they will plow through you and, as the expression goes, "take no prisoners."
 They don't care about anyone's interest other than their own.
 Their goals are very clear.
 They want the best possible product at the lowest possible price delivered when they want it - which is usually immediately.

 Eliminate as much small talk as possible, lay out the facts, give your reasons why they should purchase something and make it brief and to the point.
 Generally these personality types have high self-esteem, almost to the point of being obnoxious about it.
 One of the most valuable tools you can use here is to compliment their direct style and decisiveness.
 The one thing you never want to do is to tell this personality type they are wrong or they are not listening to you.
 You must let them make their own decision.
 You can try to make suggestions, but make sure they are short and to the point.
 Remember, the Director gets turned off when you present yourself in any way as a roadblock to their goal.
 Remember: Never confront the Director -- stay out of their way!

 The Analytical Personality

-These types usually have professions that require accuracy and analysis.
+These types of customers usually have professions that require accuracy and analysis.
 These would include jobs such as accountants, engineers or scientists, whereby they conduct research and analyze all the possibilities before making a decision.
 What motivates this type of personality when they come into a retail store to buy?
 Facts, details, product descriptions, Consumer Reports information...
 They want data.
 Analyticals read manuals, directions and the fine print.
 Like the Director type they are unaffected by small talk or the niceties that can accompany a retail store visit.

 How to Deal with an Analytical